BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 TODO: create a screenshot that's clickable and opens in a new tab https://www.youtube.com/watch?v=ynLpZGegiJE

-It's really quite a pleasant film.
+It's quite a pleasant film.
 </p>

 <p>